French Indochina: French settlements

 Unlike Algeria, French settlement in Indochina did not occur at a grand scale.
 By 1940, only about 34,000 French civilians lived in French Indochina, along with a smaller number of French military personnel and government workers (6,000).
 Of these almost half, 16,550, lived in Cochinchina, the vast majority living in Saigon.

 The principal reasons why French settlement did not grow in a manner similar to that in French North Africa (which had a population of over 1 million French civilians) were because French Indochina was seen as a colonie d'exploitation économique (colony for economic exploitation) rather than a colonie de peuplement (settlement colony helping Metropolitan France from being overpopulated), and because Indochina was distant from France itself.

 Language

 During French colonial rule, the French language was the principal language of education, government, trade, and media and French was widely introduced to the general population.
 French became widespread among urban and semi-urban populations and became the principal language of the elite and educated.
 This was most notable in the colonies of Tonkin and Cochinchina (Northern and Southern Vietnam respectively), where French influence was most heavy, while Annam, Laos and Cambodia were less influenced by French education.
 Despite the dominance of French in official and educational settings, local populations still largely spoke their native languages.
-After French rule ended, the French language was still largely used among the new governments (with the exception of North Vietnam).
+After French rule ended, the French language was still used to a certain extent among the new governments.
 Today, French continues to be taught as a second language in the former colonies and used in some administrative affairs.